-After I made up a batch of Butterhorn dough, (click on the link for the recipe) I rolled it out on my counter.
+After I made up a batch of Butterhorn dough, I rolled it out on my counter.

 After they had cooled, I drizzled frosting on top.
-The frosting is a simple recipe of 1 cup powdered sugar, 1-2 tablespoons milk and 1 tsp vanilla.
+The frosting is a simple recipe of 1 cup powdered sugar, 1-2 tablespoons milk and 1 teaspoon vanilla.